 What Should I Do If I Believe My Employment Contract Has Been Breached?

-If you believe there’s a breach, it’s essential first to communicate with your employer.
+If you believe there’s a breach, it’s essential to communicate with your employer.
 If the issue isn’t resolved, consider mediation or, in extreme cases, legal action.
 Consult with a legal professional for guidance.